 Nursing Government Affairs Advocates (NGAA)

-The strategic goals of both The Ohio State University and its Wexner Medical Center include attracting and developing a diverse and talented team as well as providing high-quality professional development.
-Government affairs staff support Ohio State through the pursuit of public policy outcomes that strategically benefit the University.
+The strategic goals of both The Ohio State University and The Ohio State University Wexner Medical Center include attracting and developing a diverse and talented team as well as providing high-quality professional development.
+Government affairs staff support Ohio State through the pursuit of public policy outcomes that strategically benefit the university.

-Key to this collaboration is communicating the effect that proposed policies and laws will have on our nurses and their patients and profession; our students and their training and education; and our medical center and its health care professionals and operations.
-We offer quarterly Town Halls with guest speakers, publish updates in nursing and other newsletters, and send e-mails to inform our nursing faculty, staff and students of current matters of interest.
+Key to this collaboration is communicating the effect that proposed policies and laws will have on our nurses and their patients and profession; our students and their preparation and education; and our medical center and its health care professionals and operations.
+We offer quarterly town halls with guest speakers, publish updates on the HealthBeat HUB and in nursing and other newsletters, and send e-mails to inform our nursing faculty, staff and students of current matters of interest.

 For more information on the NGAA and to receive its communications, please email firstname.lastname@example.org.

-The Ohio State Fellowship for Nursing Government Advocacy
+2023 Fellowship Applications being accepted for Nursing Government Advocacy Program

 Executive Sponsors of NGAA